sveltejs/svelte/site/content/docs/01-component-format.md

 	let count = 0;

 	function handleClick () {
-		// calling this function will trigger a re-render
+		// calling this function will trigger an
-		// if the markup references `count`
-		count = count + 1;
+		// update if the markup references `count` count = count + 1;
 	}
 </script>